bojifengyu/HFServletsJSP/ch04m/README.md

 	<li>Package names have been changed to reflect my own tastes</li>
 	<li>The project organization has been altered to conform to the Maven Standard Directory Layout</li>
 	<li>Character encoding set to UTF-8 in the servlet</li>
+	<li>The redirect and Request Dispatch exercises are my own contrivance based on book material presented</li>
 </ul>
 </p>